Takeaways

 Types of Powers of Attorney

-There are two types of powers of attorney: financial and medical.
+The two main types of powers of attorney are financial and medical.

 Financial Power of Attorney

 Financial POAs usually include the right to open bank accounts, withdraw funds, trade stock, pay bills, and cash checks.
-The financial power of attorney could also include the right to give gifts.
+However, a financial power of attorney may authorize an agent to make additional financial decisions, such as giving gifts, only if that authority is specifically included in the document.

 Medical Power of Attorney

-Medical POAs allow the agent to make health care decisions.
-In all these tasks, the agent is required to act in your best interests.
+Medical (or health care) POAs allow the agent to make medical decisions for the principal.
+In all these tasks, the agent is required to act in the principal’s best interests.
 The POA document explains the specific duties of the agent.

 POA Among Siblings

-• Revoking power of attorney.
+- Revoking power of attorney.
 As long as the parent is competent, they can revoke a power of attorney at any time, for any reason.
-The parent should put the revocation in writing and inform the old agent.
+The parent should put the revocation in writing and inform the former agent of their decision.

-• Removing an agent under power of attorney.
-Once a parent is no longer competent, they can't revoke the power of attorney.
-If the agent is acting improperly, family members can file a petition in court challenging the agent.
-If the court finds the agent is not acting in the parent’s best interest, the court can revoke the power of attorney and appoint a guardian.
+- Removing an agent under power of attorney.
+Once a parent is no longer competent, they can’t revoke the power of attorney.
+If the agent is acting improperly, family members can petition the court to challenge the agent.
+If the court determines the agent is not acting in the parent’s best interest, it may revoke the power of attorney and appoint a guardian.

 Avoiding Conflict

-If you are drafting a POA document and want to avoid the potential for conflicts, there are some options.
+If you are drafting a POA document and want to avoid the potential for conflicts among siblings, there are some options.
 You can name co-agents in the document.
 You need to be careful how this is worded, or it could cause more problems.
 The best way to name two co-agents is to let the agents act separately.

 Another option is to steer clear of family members and name a professional fiduciary.